Are you working inside or outside the terminal?

 Submit a Request for Information form through the Infrastructure forms page.

-You may also use the Activity Checklist on the Infrastructure forms page to help you determine the documentation required.
+You may also use the Maintenance Advisory Form on the Infrastructure forms page to help you determine the documentation required.

 The Landlord’s Scope of Work will detail requirements for finishes and construction within tenant spaces to be developed.